aws-samples/sagemaker-ssh-helper/IAM_SSM_Setup.md

 a.
 Enable advanced instances tier to use managed instances (such as SageMaker managed containers):

-Go to AWS Console -> Systems Manager -> Fleet Manager -> Account management -> Instance tier settings -> Change account setting -> Confirm change from Standard-Tier to Advanced-Tier.
+Go to AWS Console -> Systems Manager -> Fleet Manager -> Settings -> Change instance tier settings -> Confirm change from Standard-Tier to Advanced-Tier.

 Repeat for each AWS Region that you plan to use with SageMaker SSH Helper.